Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Ablation Studies: Diagnosing Failures in Multi-Agent Coordination

 \subsection{Isolating the Bottleneck}

 Where in collective reasoning do agents fail: sharing information or integrating it?
-We design two interventions to isolate each component: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt] \item \textbf{Reveal-All}: Each agent discloses all information in the first round before discussion, removing the sharing bottleneck. \item \textbf{Secretary}: A dedicated agent summarizes all disclosed information each round, testing whether passive repetition aids integration. \end{itemize}
+We design two interventions to isolate each component: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt] \item \textbf{Reveal-All}: Each agent discloses all information in the first round before discussion, removing the sharing bottleneck. \item \textbf{Secretary}: A dedicated agent summarizes all disclosed information each round, testing whether passive repetition aids integration. \end{itemize} We evaluate both interventions on 18 \textsc{HiddenBench} tasks (3 manually crafted and 15 randomly sampled) using GPT-4.1 and Gemini-2.5-Flash as representatives of two model families.

 Table~\ref{tab:bottleneck} reveals a clear pattern.
-When forced to disclose all facts, accuracy rises to 96.7\%, nearly matching Full Profile---demonstrating that agents \emph{can} integrate information once they have it.
+When forced to disclose all facts, accuracy rises to 92.6\% (GPT-4.1) and 98.2\% (Gemini-2.5-Flash), nearly matching Full Profile---demonstrating that agents \emph{can} integrate information once they have it.
 This rules out limitations in individual reasoning, memory, or aggregation as primary failure sources; the failure lies in surfacing information, not reasoning over it.
-Passive summarization yields only 10\% accuracy, ruling out forgetting as an explanation.
+Passive summarization yields more limited and model-dependent gains: GPT-4.1 shows little benefit (0.241), while Gemini-2.5-Flash improves substantially (0.713), suggesting that integration ability also varies across models.
 Importantly, although forced disclosure nearly eliminates failure, the space of task-relevant information is itself latent and must be discovered through interaction.
 Effective collective reasoning therefore requires \emph{active probing} and recognition of information asymmetry, not mere repetition.

 Qualitative analysis supports this interpretation.
 Top-performing models (e.g., Gemini-2.5-Pro) signal asymmetry (``Your point about the dam is new to me''), actively probe for missing facts, and offer reasoned disagreement.
 In contrast, lower-performing models converge prematurely (``I agree---let's choose East Town'') before hidden facts surface.
 These behaviors indicate that collective failure arises from missing mechanisms for detecting and managing latent information asymmetry during interaction, rather than from deficiencies in individual reasoning or aggregation.